mefengl/what-i-read/README.md

 https://world.hey.com/jason/company-culture-is-the-last-50-days-dab19416 , Culture is stable in the short term, but it changes rapidly in the long term.

+https://arxiv.org/abs/2212.04037 , Seems to provide a way to get the simplest and most boring prompt, which I personally believe is the best way to use LLM.
+Like code or math, shorter is better.

+https://dynomight.substack.com/p/humans , Basically, this article tells me that conflict can be a choice.

 ## hard code

 Best way is to memorize them.